University of Maryland's Graduate Application Process

-Wednesday, January 17, 2018 is the School's deadline for best consideration for all MA and PhD domestic applications.
-The regular deadline for both domestic and international students is Wednesday, February 7, 2018.
-All applicants are automatically considered for a graduate/teaching assistantship.
+Thursday, January 17, 2019 is the School's deadline for best consideration for all MA and PhD domestic and international applications.
+Thursday, February 7, 2019 is the final deadline for all MA and PhD domestic and international applications.
 You can expect to be notified that you have been accepted or not accepted by mid-March.
 Offers of assistantships are generally made before April 1.

 THPF is the program code for both the MA and the PhD program in Theatre and Performance Studies.
 Be sure to clearly indicate which degree program you are applying to.

 You must have earned a 4-year baccalaureate degree from a regionally-accredited U.S. institution, or an equivalent degree earned at a non-U.S. institution with at least a 3.0 GPA.

 Applicants for the PhD must also have earned MA or MFA degree from a regionally-accredited U.S. institution, or an equivalent degree earned at a non-U.S. institution with at least a 3.0 GPA.

 All International students must show evidence of acceptable scores on the Test of English as a Foreign Language (TOEFL).
 See information on the International Educational Services website for specific admissions requirements, including minimum TOEFL score.

 Our PhD program also requires the Graduate Record Exam (GRE).
 Scores must be less than five years old.
 (Use institutional score reporting code 5814.)